 If the response of the Department Head (or equivalent level of supervision) does not resolve the dispute, or if no response is received by the deadline, the Grievant may file an appeal of the Respondent's original decision, pursuant to Step 2, as described below.

-The Department Head (or designee) shall promptly send a copy of its decision (via email) to the Manager of Employee Relations and Labor Relations (ER/LR Manager).
+The Department Head (or designee) shall promptly send a copy of its decision (via email) to the ER/LR Assistant Director.

 Step 2: Appeal to Administrative Head (Dean/VP/AVP)